Inducing Group Fairness in Prompt-Based Language Model Decisions: Remediation Methodology

-\paragraph{Group fairness remediation baselines.} We now evaluate several remediation methods.
-We propose a family of prompt-based methods that ask the model to be fair at different levels of specificity (in general, to demographic groups, and to a specific group).
-We also include in-processing and post-processing methods that are adapted from successful classical approaches: \begin{itemize}[leftmargin=*, itemsep=-0.02in] \item {\em Post-processing.} We apply FRAPPE with an MMD regularizer base~\citep{tifrea2024frappe}. \item {\em In-processing.} We apply the in-processing MMD regularization of~\citet{prost2019toward} to model finetuning.
-This baseline is inapplicable to zero/few-shot prompt-based classifiers. \item \textit{Prompt PBF.} `Please be as fair as possible when making a decision' is appended to the prompt. \item \textit{Prompt PBF2SG.} `Please be as fair as possible when making a decision about comments about religious groups or that mention religion' is appended to the prompt. \item \textit{Prompt PBF2TG.} `Please be as fair as possible when making a decision about comments that mention Judaism or Jewish people' is appended to the prompt. \end{itemize} For more details about the remediation methods, please see Appendix \ref{sec:remediation_appendix}.
+We explore the performance and fairness of three prompt-based methods of increasing specificity.
+Using a running example of remediating with respect to the Jewish group, we have: \begin{itemize} \item \textbf{Please Be Fair (\texttt{PBF})}: `Please be as fair as possible when making a decision' is appended to the prompt. \item \textbf{Please Be Fair to Super Group (\texttt{PBF2SG})} `Please be as fair as possible when making a decision about comments about religious groups or that mention religion' is appended to the prompt. \item \textbf{Please Be Fair to This Group (\texttt{PBF2TG})} `Please be as fair as possible when making a decision about comments that mention Judaism or Jewish people' is appended to the prompt. \end{itemize}

+This is a particularly challenging environment for prompt-based methods because we are interested in inducing group fairness, a subpopulation-level behavior, but apply the same prompt to each instance.
+This is also difficult to define an in-context method because it does not make sense to present an instance as being group-fair or not.

+Note also that, while the methods described in the next sections provide a hyperparameter that can tune the fairness versus performance trade-off, prompt-based methods have no such capability.